gep13/gep13/input/blog/mvp-rd-wall-at-msignite.md

 Title: MVP and RD Wall at Microsoft Ignite
 Published: 30/09/2018
 Tags:
-- MVP
+- mvp
-- RD
+- rd
-- Microsoft Ignite
+- microsoft ignite
 ---

 Last week there was a flurry of pictures on Twitter and Facebook from the [Microsoft Ignite](https://www.microsoft.com/en-us/ignite) Conference, and one in particular caught my eye.